5-Minute Gluten-Free Cream of Chicken Soup Recipe: Satisfies Everyone

 Gluten-Free Cream of Chicken Soup Recipe

 Homemade Condensed Cream of Chicken Soup can substitute for the commercial soup sold in the red can.
-This allows you to customize for your own taste and dietary needs.
-Gluten-free.
+One batch of this recipe equals one can.
+Gluten-free as written.

 5 from 12 votes